Who Can Apply (Strata Disputes)

 Do I have to apply online?

 The CRT is based online.
 This means the CRT’s dispute resolution process works best when applications and forms are completed online as well.
 It makes it much easier for the CRT to help you resolve your dispute quickly and efficiently.
-You can apply online by starting with the Solution Explorer.

 We walk you through it step-by-step.
 If you don’t want to do it alone, just ask a trusted friend or family member to help you.
 If you still have trouble getting online, don’t worry.
 We can serve you by mail or telephone.